 An excused absence is authorized by the instructor.
 The student may request the excused absence either verbally or in writing via text message, email, handwritten note or letter with the instructor.

-Attendance Minimum Standards
+Attendance Minimum Standards (Credit Hour)

-To satisfactorily complete the program and receive a Certificate of Achievement, a student must complete at a minimum 90% of all class hours per evaluation period of the program to graduate.
+To satisfactorily complete the program and receive a Certificate of Achievement, a student must have an attendance rate (pace) of 66.67%.

 Graduation Requirements